mzurzolo/SeniorProject/docs/SpecSheet.md

 #### Stretch Goals
 * Alternate game modes: Add the ability for users to configure game options like field size, player armies/game pieces, number of players, or RPG-style roleplaying objectives.
 * Native app ports for Android and IOS
+* Implement chat room (in game chat, and a larger chat room to find a game/players)